lee2sman/PDA203WebMedia/ClassNotes9.md

 #Reading

-* Getting Started With Processing 3, 4 and 5
+* Getting Started With Processing chapters 3, 4 and 5

 Coming up: Review of Functions, Objects, Arrays, Critique of Algorithmic Design